Average Clinical Research Coordinator Salary

 4. Industry and Employer Type

-The industry in which a CRC works can also affect salary.
-CRCs working in academic settings, such as universities or research hospitals, may have different salary ranges compared to those employed by pharmaceutical companies or contract research organizations (CROs).
-Generally, private industry positions tend to offer higher salaries due to the competitive nature of pharmaceutical and biotech companies.
+The industry in which a CRC works can also have a count on the salary.
+CRCs working in academic settings like universities or research hospitals will have different salary ranges than those working for pharmaceutical companies or contract research organizations (CROs).
+Usually, the private industry positions are paid more because of the competition in the pharmaceutical and biotech companies.

 Average Clinical Research Coordinator Salary in the U.S.

-According to recent data, the average clinical research coordinator salary in the United States ranges between $50,000 to $70,000 annually.
-However, this range can vary significantly depending on the aforementioned factors.
+As of the latest data available, the average clinical research coordinator salary in the United States is between $50,000 and $70,000 a year.
+But this range can be quite distant depending on the factors mentioned above.

 Salary Breakdown by Region:

-• Midwest and South: CRCs in the Midwest and Southern states, such as Texas and Ohio, typically see salaries in the $50,000 to $65,000 range.
+Midwest and South: CRCs in the Midwest and some Southern states—Texas and Ohio, for example—fall somewhere in between at $50,000 to $65,000 a year.

 The Impact of Certifications on Salary